VeritasSoftware/AspNetCore.ApiGateway/README_Orchestration.md

 Eg.
 **/api/Gateway/orchestration?api=weatherservice**

 You can filter by Api Key and Route Key.
-This way you can get all information of a Route.
+This way you can get all information on a Route.

 Eg.
 **/api/Gateway/orchestration?api=weatherservice&key=forecast**

+The filtering supports partial match.

 **Note:**

 You can secure this endpoint by implementing interface **IGetOrchestrationGatewayAuthorization** in your Gateway API project.

-Please see **Authorization** section for more information on how to do this.
+Please see [**Authorization**](README_Authorization.md) section for more information on how to do this.

 The Api Orchestration returned by the endpoint has: